College Nurse and Surgery

 The ‘Medical Health Form for the College Nurse’ and medical records, generated by the College Nurse, are kept securely locked in a metal filing cabinet, within a locked room, in Churchill College.
 The records are kept for a period of time and then destroyed in line with the Data Protection Act 2018 (DPA).
 Emails are password protected and are also destroyed as per regulations.

-• Churchill students who, through injury or illness, are unable to travel to academic commitments or medical appointments by foot, cycle or public transport may obtain, with the approval of the College Nurse or in her absence the Duty Porter, taxi chits from the Porters’ Lodge to cover taxi costs for up to a week after they were injured or fell ill.
+Churchill students who are unable to travel by foot, cycle or public transport to get to academic commitments or medical appointments due to injury or illness, may obtain, with the approval of the College Nurse (or in her absence the Duty Porter), taxi chits from the Porters’ Lodge to cover taxi costs for up to a week after they were injured or fell ill.

-• If students still require taxi transport after a week and cannot afford to pay for it themselves, they may, with the approval of the College Nurse regarding medical need, and their Tutor’s support regarding financial need, apply for the College’s provision of taxis to continue on the grounds of financial hardship.
-This application should be made via their Tutor to the Endowment Grants Committee.
-If the Committee is not due to meet in time, applications can be considered via circulation by the Senior Tutor, Senior Postgraduate Tutor and Bursar.
+If students still require taxi transport after a week and cannot afford to pay for it themselves, they may, with the approval of the College Nurse regarding medical need, and their Tutor’s support regarding financial need, apply for the College’s provision of taxis to continue on the grounds of financial hardship.
+This application should be made via their Tutor.